Saira Peter: Early life

-Born in Karachi, Pakistan, Peter displayed singing talent at a young age, performing for church and community events, but she had no formal music training as a child.
+Born in Karachi, Pakistan, Saira Peter displayed singing talent at a young age, performing for church and community events, but she had no formal music training as a child.
 Upon completing her first Masters she moved to London and began to study western classical voice.

 Education and training

-Peter completed both a BSc (Hons) and an MSc (Distinction) in Physical Chemistry from University of Karachi, followed by an MA in History from Queen Mary University of London.
+Saira Peter completed both a BSc (Hons) and an MSc (Distinction) in Physical Chemistry from University of Karachi, followed by an MA in History from Queen Mary University of London.

 She is coached in western classical voice by composer Paul Knight.
 She studied raagdari with Chitrarupa Gupta (disciple of Pundit A.T.
-Kanan and Geeta Bannerjee) and late Ustad Fida Hussain Khan (Patiala Gharana).
+Kanan and Geeta Bannerjee) and the late Ustad Fida Hussain Khan (Patiala Gharana).